 Positioning, navigation, and timing (PNT) technologies are increasingly vital for economic stability and growth.
-In 2017, London Economics calculated that a 5-day outage of the world’s global navigation satellite systems (GNSS) would cost the UK economy around £1bn per day.
-The UK government itself estimates that about 17% of the country’s non-financial business GDP is now reliant on satellites.
+In 2017, London Economics calculated that a 5-day outage of the world’s global navigation satellite systems (GNSS) would cost the UK economy.
+The UK government itself estimates that about is now reliant on satellites.

 With dependence on PNT increasing, there is a growing need for ubiquitous coverage and more resilient PNT technologies.
 Satellite-based PNT does not always work well indoors, for example, and under-protected PNT equipment and applications can be compromised by deliberate or accidental interference.

 Further innovation is therefore required, and the UK, with its world-class expertise in satellite technology R&D and systems engineering, is well placed to step up to that challenge.

 With that in mind, in November 2022 Spirent brought together 110 delegates from UK government, industry, academia and key user communities at a PNT Leadership seminar, hosted by the Royal Institute of Navigation (RIN) and featuring a keynote speech from RIN Director John Pottle.

 “Resilient positioning and timing systems are now recognized the world-over as a requirement for critical infrastructure and for new growth areas such as connected autonomous vehicles.
 We decided to host this inaugural event to bring together the many pockets of deep expertise across the UK to discuss opportunities for innovation and collaboration towards leadership and growth.” – John Pottle, Director, Royal Institute of Navigation